 - Designing newsletters and promotions to keep clients informed of Costa Blanca’s moving property market.

 - Arranging and holding property showings at different times of the week including weekends.
-Sometimes a real estate agent’s job is never ending to get best results.
+Sometimes a real estate agent’s job is never-ending to get the best results.

-- Answering enquiries from prospects generated through the website and through foreign portals
+- Answering inquiries from prospects generated through the website and through foreign portals

 - Lots and lots and lots of data entry to keep the records straight.

-- Assisting in paperwork and managing documents for final closing of transactions.
+- Assisting in paperwork and managing documents for the final closing of transactions.